opendatacam/demo-object-detection-browser/README.md

-# Object Detection with TensorFlow.js Benchmark
+# Object Detection in the Browser

 This is a small benchmark to see how fast the [coco-ssd](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) runs on TensorFlow.js in the browser.
-To run the benchmark visit https://opendatacam-pro.github.io/poc-tfjs-demo/.
+To run the benchmark visit https://opendatacam.github.io/prototype-object-detection-in-the-browser/.

 ## Bechmark Results